 The industry directly employs nearly 250,000 people in the U.S. and supports more than 1 million additional U.S. jobs.

-Semiconductors are America's fourth-largest export after airplanes, refined oil, and crude oil.
+Semiconductors are a top-5 U.S. export along with airplanes, refined oil, crude oil, and automobiles.

 The U.S. industry invests about one-fifth of revenue in R&D, among the most of any sector.